PrizmDoc® v14.2 Release - Updated

 1. the HTML viewer itself (a collection of static JavaScript, CSS, font, and image files)

-2. a PrizmDoc Viewer backend
+2. a PrizmDoc backend

 3. a reverse proxy that allows the viewer to request content from the backend